oicr-gsi/djerba-demo/FAQ.md

 ### Can I fork and modify the Djerba software?

-Yes --- Djerba is licensed under [GPL 3.0](https://www.gnu.org/licenses/gpl-3.0.en.html) and may be copied, distributed and modified accordingly.
+Yes.
+Djerba is licensed under [GPL 3.0](https://www.gnu.org/licenses/gpl-3.0.en.html) and may be copied, distributed and modified accordingly.

 ### Can I write my own Djerba plugins?